rlr/dotjs-addon/README.md

 - bpierre: <https://github.com/bpierre>

 # Changelog
+v1.12 Now scripts run in private browser windows (Issue #35).
+Fix issue where scripts were loaded multiple times.
+Now using jpm.

 v1.11 This version now looks up the files recursively for the domains.
 So for example, for "www.example.com" it will attempt to load:
     www.example.com.js
     example.com.js